Biography of George Stephenson

-1831: Begins offering his services as an engineer to various railways in the north and midlands of England and gave advice on the laying of the East and West Coast Main Lines between London and Scotland.
+1831: He begins offering his services as an engineer to various railways in the north and midlands of England and gives advice on the laying of the East and West Coast main lines between London and Scotland.

-1835: His fame had now spread abroad and he began advising King Leopold of Belgium and the Spanish government amongst others, on how to build railways there.
+1835: His fame had now spread abroad and he begins advising King Leopold of Belgium and the Spanish government amongst others, on how to build railways there.

 1838: Stephenson moves to Tapton House in Derbyshire as he had now become a wealthy man.
 Despite being in semi-retirement his ideas flowed apace and he designed model houses for miners and opened new coal mines.

 1845: Death of his Elizabeth his wife.

 NOTE: His son Robert, born in 1803 at Willington Quay, took over his father’s locomotive works and made several engineering projects in his own right such as the Conway Bridge, Wales in 1848, the high level bridge at Newcastle-upon-Tyne in 1849 and the Britannia Tubular Bridge in 1850.
 He was later to become an M.P. and was buried in Westminster Abbey.

 1802 to Frances Henderson. (died 1805).